Start advertising your products

 Automate your ad listings and analyze the results

 The Ecwid App Market features several applications to help with ad automation and analysis.
-SiteWit and Brevi grab products that your store has and allow you to automatically create ads specific to your store.
+SiteWit grabs products that your store has and allows you to automatically create ads specific to your store.
 Traffic Booster helps you increase traffic to specific pages with targeted audiences on major search engines and Facebook.

-An equally important part to launching them is tracking how your ads are performing.
+An equally important part of launching them is tracking how your ads are performing.
 If you use Google Analytics, you can connect it with your store to see stats of your customer activity.
-Brevi allows you to track visits automatically using their tracking pixel.

 Tip from the Ecwid Blog